workshopdemos/doggos-gse/README.md

 5. Use CTRL+S (or COMMAND+S) to save the changes
 6. Expand the CUST0xy.PUBLIC.JCL data set and right click on the RUNDOG
-7. Select “Submit JCL” menu item
+7. Select “Submit Job” menu item
-8. Click on the JOB number in the pop up message in the right bottom corner to see the JOB output
+8. Click on the JOB number in the pop up message in the right bottom corner to see the JOB output (if notification disappears, you can hit the bell icon from the bottom-right corner to see)
-9. Expand the “RUNDOG(JOBxxxxx)” and click on the RUNPGM:OUTREP item to browse the program output
+9. Expand the “RUNDOG(JOBxxxxx)” and click on the RUN:OUTREP item to browse the program output

 The new dog breed “HUSKY” is listed and the counter reports 11 adopted HUSKY dogs.